 - By clicking on a link to another website

-- By clicking the backwards arrow that takes them to the previous page
+- By clicking the back arrow that takes them to the previous page

 - By entering a new URL and hitting enter